Nuclear Nonproliferation Treaty

 - Signing of the NPT Treaty, July 1, 1968

-The NPT Review Process: The NPT Review Process: The Treaty allows for the Parties to gather every five years to review the operation of the Treaty.
-At the 1995 Review and Extension Conference, the Parties extended the Treaty indefinitely and formalized the practice of convening a Review Conference (RevCon) every five years, as well as holding Preparatory Committee (PrepCom) meetings in each of the three years before a RevCon.
-The Preparatory Committee (PrepCom) of the Nuclear Nonproliferation Treaty (NPT) will take place in Geneva April 22-May 3 under the Eastern Group Chairmanship of Romanian Ambassador Coronel Feruta.
-It is the second meeting of the cycle that will culminate in the 2015 NPT Review Conference.“ More»
+The Treaty allows for the Parties to gather every five years to review its operation.
+At the 1995 Review and Extension Conference, the Parties extended the Treaty indefinitely and formalized the practice of convening a Review Conference every five years, as well as holding Preparatory Committee meetings during each of the three years preceding a RevCon.
+The 2015 NPT RevCon took place at the United Nations in New York in May 2015.

 The second of three Preparatory Committee meetings preparing for the 2020 RevCon was held in Geneva from April 23-May 4, 2018.
 The 2018 Preparatory Committee meeting focused on agreement on procedural issues related to PrepCom III and the 2020 Review Conference.
 States Parties laid out their national views through general statements.